tom-van-belle/SciQuire/README.md

 ### Configuration — where to place API keys and credentials
 -------------------------------------------------------------
-When running it as it is, the app deploys locally and reads configuration and secrets from the `.streamlit/secrets.toml file.
-When deploying to Streamlit Cloud, define secrets in its web UI instead.
+When running it as is, the app deploys locally and reads configuration and secrets from the `.streamlit/secrets.toml file.
+When deploying to Streamlit Cloud, you'll have to define the secrets in its web UI instead.

 Local example:
 ```toml